 The fourth and final video in Ma's Xin Lu project, [os] excavates the personal and the collective, the colonial and the transnational, the traumatic, the wistful, the queer, and the spectral to tell intersecting stories about our desires to return to the past.
 Its title represents the etymological ‘ghost’ that haunts the creation of the word ‘nostalgia’, which combines the Greek word nostos (return home) and New Latin algia (akin to Greek neisthai to return).
 Read more

-The four videos are shown on tour buses equipped with VHS or DVD machines and monitors (now a common feature on tour buses).
-A site-specific route is designed for each site, in consultation with local artists, community organizers, cultural historians, and other collaborators.
+1. Video Bus Tour: the four videos are shown on tour buses equipped with media viewing capacity.
+A site-specific route is designed for each site.
+Lectures, performances, informal discussions, food, and other planned and spontaneous actvities will be incorporated into individual tours based on consultations with local artists, activists, cultural historians, and other collaborators.
 The aim of the site-specific tour is to link issues raised by the videos with local history and communities, thereby “siting” these videos to where they are shown.
 Examples of issues and communities include Chinese American experiences, queer social formations, haunted locales, and the many transnational sites created by “legal” and “illegal” migrants.
-Local performance artists are invited to collaborate and participate as unconventional tour guides.
+Local performers and artists are invited to collaborate and participate as unconventional tour guides.
 Ma also participates on the tour, introducing and discussing the videos as they are screened.
-Videos can be screened in the order that works best with that specific tour.
-The duration of each tour is approximately three to five hours, depending on the distance traveled and the number of stops.
+The videos can be screened in the order that works best with that specific tour.
+The duration of each tour is approximately four to six hours, depending on the distance traveled and the number of stops.
+Read more about the Los Angeles tours, May 3 and 4, 2008

 DVD (2008-9)